Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

-Machu Picchu in Bus 2 Days.- At 5:30 the private car will pick you up from your hotel in Cusco to begin the tour.
+Machu Picchu by car 2 Days.- At 5:30 the private car will pick you up from your hotel in Cusco.
 Once we leave the city we will begin to admire the landscapes of the Sacred Valley.
 The low vegetation, the extensive hills, the authentic towns and the communities of the Quechua Region.

 We will pass through the town of Ollantaytambo (2792 m.)
 The town that gives a better understanding and a real image of the life of local people, buildings and culture.
 We will continue on the road to the top of the mountains.
 After leaving the valley of Ollantaytambo you will get a peak of snowy landscapes with almost no vegetation and fog around.
 On the way the Abra Málaga at 4320 m above sea level will be passed through this area that is often covered with dense clouds, snow or rain.

 Then, we will arrive to Santa Teresa where we will have lunch and finally we will arrive at the Hydroelectric.
 After a couple of hours of trekking, we will be in Aguas Calientes, the town of Machu Picchu.
 You will spend the night there and you will have the rest of the day to relax in the village or in the thermal waters (it does not include the entrance to the thermal baths) before visiting the Inca wonder

 Tour Name: Machu Picchu by Car 2 Days